Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Baseline and adaptive BCMs

-Our DW model with adaptive confidence bounds is analogous to our HK model with adaptive confidence bounds.
-We refer to the former BCM as our \emph{adaptive-confidence DW model}.
-As in the original DW model, there is a compromise parameter $\mu \in (0,0.5]$.
-Additionally, as in our adaptive-confidence HK model, our dyadic confidence bounds are symmetric, so $c_{ij}(t) = c_{ji}(t)$ at every time $t$.
-We initialize these confidence bounds to be $c_{ij}(0) = c_0$ for each edge $(i,j)$.
-As in our adaptive-confidence HK model, we consider $c_0 \in [0,1]$; the update \cref{eq:DW_confidence} preserves $c_{ij}(t) \in [0,1]$ for each edge $(i,j)$ and time $t$.
-There again is a confidence-increase parameter $\gamma$ and a confidence-decrease parameter $\delta$, which control how $c_{ij}(t)$ increases and decreases, respectively, after each interaction.
+We refer to our DW model with adaptive confidence bounds as our \emph{adaptive-confidence DW model}.
+As in the baseline DW model, there is a compromise parameter $\mu \in (0,0.5]$.
+As in our adaptive-confidence HK model, we initialize the confidence bounds in our adaptive-confidence DW model to be $c_{ij}(0) = c_0$, where $c_0 \in (0,1)$ is the initial confidence bound.\footnote{As in our adaptive-confidence HK model, when $c_0 = 0$, nodes are never receptive to any of their neighbors (i.e., $c_{ij}(t) = 0$ for all adjacent nodes $i$ and $j$ at all times $t$).
+When $c_0 = 1$, nodes are always receptive to all of their neighbors (i.e., $c_{ij}(t) = 1$ for all adjacent nodes $i$ and $j$ at all times $t$).
+We do not examine these values of $c_0$.} There again is a confidence-increase parameter $\gamma \in [0,1]$ and a confidence-decrease parameter $\delta \in [0,1]$, which control how much $c_{ij}(t)$ increases and decreases, respectively, after each interaction.

-At each time $t$, we select an edge $(i,j)$ uniformly at random.
-If $|x_i(t) - x_j(t)| < c_{ij}(t)$, we update the opinions of nodes $i$ and $j$ using the DW update mechanism \cref{eq:DW_update_rule}.
+At each time $t$, we select an edge $(i,j) \in E$ uniformly at random.
+If nodes $i$ and $j$ are receptive to each other (i.e., if $|x_i(t) - x_j(t)| < c_{ij}(t)$), we update the opinions of nodes $i$ and $j$ using the DW update rule \cref{eq:DW_update_rule}.
 Otherwise, the opinions $x_i$ and $x_j$ remain the same.
-At each time, we also update the confidence bounds $c_{ij}$ and $c_{ji}$ by calculating
+We also update the dyadic confidence bound $c_{ij}$ using equation \cref{eq:HK_confidence}.
 That is, if the opinions of nodes $i$ and $j$ differ by less than their current dyadic confidence bound at time $t$, the confidence bound increases; otherwise, it decreases.
+The update rules preserves $c_{ij}(t) \in (0,1)$ for each edge $(i,j)$ and all times $t$.
 All other opinions and confidence bounds remain the same.
-Our modified model reduces to the baseline DW model when $(\gamma, \delta) = (0, 1)$.
+Our adaptive-confidence DW model reduces to the baseline DW model when $(\gamma, \delta) = (0, 1)$.